AlaaHajri/AlaaHajri/README.md

 # Hi there, I'm Alaa HAJRI 👋
-I'm a Cloud Solution Architect with expertise in Python, Terraform, Docker, and Kubernetes.
-I'm also certified in AWS Cloud Practitioner and CCNA.
+I'm a DevOps / Cloud Solution Architect with expertise in Python, Terraform, Docker, and Kubernetes.

 Technologies I work with:
 <div>